sstelfox/stelfox.net/content/notes/asterisk.md

 One of the things for me to note ahead of time is to not put incoming calls into the same context as my dial plans.
 This alone will be a significant increase in any kind of security.

-A more thorough discussion of voip security can be found [elsewhere][6].

 ### Encryption